WeblateOrg/weblate/docs/formats.rst

 .. [#m] See :ref:`bimono`
 .. [#p] Plurals are necessary to properly localize strings with variable count.
-.. [#n] Comments can be used to pass additional info about string to translate.
+.. [#n] Comments can be used to pass additional info about the string to translate.
 .. [#c] Context is used to differentiate identical strings used in different scopes (for example `Sun` can be used as an abbreviated name of the day "Sunday" or as the name of our closest star).
 .. [#l] Location of a string in source code might help proficient translators figure out how the string is used.
 .. [#a] Additional states supported by the file format in addition to "Not translated" and "Translated".